jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-give-tough-love.md

 **Don’t take it personally.** If someone gets angry at the truth you present, remember that this isn’t about you.
 People get emotional when they’re afraid of loss or when their addictions are challenged.
 You may not be able to pull your buddy away from his rude, crude girlfriend because deep down he believes she’s the best he can get.
 Trying to pry them apart will come across as a threat to his happiness, and he may lash out at you.

-**Be willing to lose the relationship.** Don’t go into the talk with the goal of keeping your relationship intact.
+**Be willing to lose the relationship.** Don’t go into the talk to keep your relationship intact.
 You might lose this person you love.
 And yet, you’re giving this painful truth precisely because you love them.
 Do what’s right for them, but recognize that may exclude you from their future.
 Do you love them, or do you love keeping them around?
 Get clear on your answer before you decide to show tough love.

 ## How Tough Love Worked out for Me